svirant/DonutDongle/README.md

-uint8_t voutMatrix[65] = {1,  // MATRIX switchers // by default ALL input changes to any/all outputs result in a profile change
+uint8_t const voutMatrix[65] = {1,  // MATRIX switchers // by default ALL input changes to any/all outputs result in a profile change
                                                    // disable specific outputs from triggering profile changes
                                                    //
                            1,  // output 1 (1 = enabled, 0 = disabled)